 10. Eat Isfahan Biryani

 No, not the indian rice dish named biryani, but a local Isfahan specialty.
 Biryani is a dish made of lamb and served with bread, the dish can be found in special Biryani restaurants all over Isfahan.
 Enjoy the flavorful meat with some bread, delicious Persian onions and local herbs and spices.
-While Isfahan has a couple of more local specialties, such as Khoresht-e-Mast, the Isfahan Biryani was our absolute favorite, and something you won’t be able to find anywhere else in the country.
+While Isfahan has a couple of more local specialties, such as Khoresht-e-Mast, the Isfahan Biryani was our absolute favorite, something you might want to add to your Iran bucket list, and something you won’t be able to find anywhere else in the country.

 11. Chehel Sotoun